Special programmatic emphases, strengths, mission/goal(s) of the school:

 Third and Fourth Year Curriculum:

 The third and fourth years of the curriculum are devoted to clinical experience through clerkships, selectives, and electives.
 The third year is composed of six core clerkships, which include Internal and Family Medicine (12 weeks), General Surgery and Surgical Selectives (12 weeks), Pediatrics (6 weeks), Obstetrics and Gynecology (6 weeks), Psychiatry (6 weeks), and Neurology (6 weeks).
-The fourth year includes a required Acting Internship, a selective in Emergency Medicine, and six, four-week electives.
+The fourth year includes a required Acting Internship, a selective in either Emergency Medicine or Critical Care, and six, four-week electives.